 Also referred to as old school, classic, or Western traditional tattoos, this style is one of the most famous and favorite tattoo types.

 A traditional yellow rose tattoo is a timeless, brightly colored tattoo making a bold statement and beaming feel-good vibes wherever you go.

 - Small Yellow Rose Tattoos

-Although it will be a bright little pop of color no matter where you choose to put it, a small yellow rose tattoo is perfect for the wrist, ankle, or even behind the ear.
+Although it will be a bright little pop of color no matter where you choose to put it, a small tattoo is perfect for the wrist, ankle, or even behind the ear.

 - Watercolor Yellow Rose Tattoos

-Watercolor tattoos are a modern style that have been in high demand in recent years, providing a unique, flowy design mimicking a real watercolor drawing or painting.
+Watercolor tattoos are a modern style that has been in high demand in recent years, providing a unique, flowy design mimicking a real watercolor drawing or painting.

 Adding in a whimsical flair, a watercolor rose tattoo is a showstopper blending the natural radiance of a rose with the aesthetically pleasing style of a watercolor tattoo.

 One thing to note with this style is the tendency to fade quicker than other tattoos.